asands94/course-organizer-backend/README.md

 ### **_Description_**

-##### This is the backend of an application that keeps all the courses you're taking in spot, so you can keep track of the many things you've signed up for.
+##### This is the backend of an application that keeps all the courses you're taking in one spot, so you can keep track of the many things you've signed up for.

 ##### The frontend repository can be viewed [here]().